Bipartisanship

-Bipartisanship, sometimes referred to as nonpartisanship, is a political situation, usually in the context of a two-party system (especially those of the United States and some other western countries), in which opposing political parties find common ground through compromise.
+Bipartisanship is a political situation, sometimes referred to as nonpartisanship and usually in the context of a two-party system (especially those of the United States and some other Western countries), in which opposing political parties find common ground through compromise.
 In multi-partisan electoral systems or in situations where multiple parties work together, it is called multipartisanship.
 Partisanship is the antonym, where an individual or political party adheres only to its interests without compromise.

 Usage

 The adjective bipartisan can refer to any political act in which both of the two major political parties agree about all or many parts of a political choice.
 Bipartisanship involves trying to find common ground, but there is debate whether the issues needing common ground are peripheral or central ones.
 Often, compromises are called bipartisan if they reconcile the desires of both parties from an original version of legislation or other proposal.
 Failure to attain bipartisan support in such a system can easily lead to gridlock, often angering each other and their constituencies.